-The Sepsis Trust team is made up of both medical and non-medical staff based predominantly in our Birmingham Office with teams also in London and Wales all dedicated to raising awareness, instigating change and supporting those affected by SEPSIS.
-From strategy to support workers and education to fundraisers, we’d love to meet you too!
+The UK Sepsis Trust team is made up of both medical and non-medical staff predominantly based in our Birmingham office, with teams in London and Wales.
+We are all dedicated to raising awareness, instigating change and supporting those affected by SEPSIS.
+Our team comprises of strategy to support and education to fundraising.
+Find out more below.

 Dr Julian Hull is a recently retired Consultant Anaesthetist and Intensive Care Consultant from Good Hope Hospital in Sutton Coldfield.
-During his years of work he has witnessed the devastating effects of sepsis on both patient and their relatives.
+During his years of work, he has witnessed the devastating effects of sepsis on both patients and their relatives.

-Phil Harrold is a chartered accountant recently retired from PWC after 22 years as a partner.
-He is a past president of the Nottingham Derby and Lincoln society of Chartered accountants and a previous member of the CBI regional council.
+Phil Harrold is a chartered accountant recently retired from PwC after 22 years as a partner.
+He is a former president of the Nottingham Derby and Lincoln Society of Chartered Accountants and a previous member of the CBI regional council.

 With a background as an NHS Consultant in Intensive Care, I founded the charity having watched one too many people die needlessly.
 I'm now privileged to be able to save lives globally by providing solutions and by influencing change through advising the UK Government and World Health Organisation.

 My interest and experience working in the voluntary sector spans decades!
 In order to save more lives we’re looking for a ‘call to action’: one that develops and builds partnerships that genuinely benefit both organisations.
 This is one of my main responsibilities which I’m fortunate to be doing as it’s something I both believe in and enjoy.